Changissnz/nu_merchant_principal/README.md

 be generated from the initial sensory input, there must be non-identity mappings that observe subsets or the whole of this input.

-Pride supposedly present itself in some forms through all of this processing from sentience.
+Pride supposedly presents itself in some forms through all of this processing from sentience.
 For one, pride acts by certain cues, recognizes certain symbols more than others, and can act as a random-like self-driving force that propels objectives out